Do you have bunions? If so, other people in your family probably have them too, as it’s common for parents to pass these to children.

 Remember, there may be other risks associated with your specific medical condition.
 Make sure you ask your foot doctor about any potential risks involved with your surgery before the date of the procedure.

-Your podiatrist will go over the details of the procedure and allow you to ask questions.
+Your podiatrist at the podiatry center will go over the details of the procedure and allow you to ask questions.
 You will probably have to sign a consent form, which gives your permission for the procedure.
 Read all the information carefully and ask questions before signing.

 Your doctor will take a complete medical history, and they may perform a physical exam to ensure you are in good health.
 Sometimes, blood tests or other diagnostic tests are necessary.